 26: Directed self assembly of high-χ copolymers for ultra high resolution lithography

-Marc Zelsmann, Achmad Fajar Putranto, LTM-CNRS.
+Marc Zelsmann, LTM/IRIG/PHELIQS & Achmad Fajar Putranto, LTM-CNRS.
 (PDF)

 -